EnricoDallaMora/Music-and-Acoustic-Engineering-Master-Degree-s-Projects-and-Assignments/README.md

 ##
 ## SOUND ANALYSIS, SYNTHESIS AND PROCESSING: DIGITAL AUDIO ANALYSIS AND PROCESSING, SOUND SYNTHESIS AND SPATIAL PROCESSING

 This course covers a wide range of advanced topics of digital signal processing for the analysis of audio signals.
 Using signal processing concepts and tools such as windowing, overlap-and-add, Short-Time Fourier Transforms, uniform and iterated filterbanks, polyphase processing, time-space processing and statistical signal processing, we approach a variety of problems that are typical of sound analysis applications such as feature extraction and sound annotation, digital audio restoration, acoustic beamforming, source separation and localization.
 The course also addresses topics on digital signal processing for the synthesis/generation of timbres and sounds; for sound spatialization/reverberation; and for a high-end rendering of audio signals.
-Using signal processing concepts and tools such as Short-Time Fourier Transforms, uniform and iterated filterbanks, polyphase processing and space-time processing, we discuss a variety of applications such as musical sound synthesis, digital audio enhancement and improvement, multi-channel processing, acoustic beamforming and projection using speaker arrays, active acoustic conditioning, wavefield synthesis and holo-acoustics
+Using signal processing concepts and tools such as Short-Time Fourier Transforms, uniform and iterated filterbanks, polyphase processing and space-time processing, we discuss a variety of applications such as musical sound synthesis, digital audio enhancement and improvement, multi-channel processing, acoustic beamforming and projection using speaker arrays, active acoustic conditioning, wavefield synthesis and holo-acoustics.

 [Course website](https://www4.ceda.polimi.it/manifesti/manifesti/controller/ManifestoPublic.do?EVN_DETTAGLIO_RIGA_MANIFESTO=evento&aa=2021&k_cf=225&k_corso_la=263&k_indir=MMI&codDescr=052820&lang=IT&semestre=2&anno_corso=1&idItemOfferta=155047&idRiga=267911)